RopLeRm8/xIgul/README.md

 ## Instructions:

 - Navigate to the project's directory (/xIgul)
+- Enter the following command (npm install/yarn add) to download all the required packages on the local PC.
-- Enter the following commands (npm run play/yarn run play) - NODEJS REQUIRED TO BE DOWNLOADED!
+- Enter the following command (npm run play/yarn run play) - NODEJS REQUIRED TO BE DOWNLOADED!
 OR YARN OPTIONALLY

 #### [NODEJS INSTALLATION](https://nodejs.org/en/)